syafiq-unijaya/ursb-ai/docs/API.md

 curl -X POST -H "Authorization: Bearer <token>" "http://your-app.test/api/v1/logout"

+---

+## Postman collection

+A Postman collection and environment file have been added under `docs/postman`:

+- `docs/postman/ursb-ai.postman_collection.json` — import into Postman as a Collection
+- `docs/postman/ursb-ai.postman_environment.json` — import as an Environment

+Import the environment first (set any custom `base_url`, `email`, `password`), then import the collection and run the requests in this order:

+1. Login (captures `token`)
+2. Create Car (stores `car_id`)
+3. Show Car
+4. Update Car
+5. Get Cars
+6. Delete Car
+7. Logout

+This will exercise the full token-based API flow.
 ## Notes

 - In production, do not set `CORS_ALLOWED_ORIGIN` to `*` — restrict it to trusted domains.